balloonhotair/weewx-Weather34-development/README.md

 Packaged for installation using its own unique installer.

 This repository contains the WeeWX version of Brian Underdown's Weather34 website template set.
 Brian's main website is https://weather34.com/homeweatherstation/index.html In January, 2019, Brian asked others to take over the distribution/maintainence of his design whilst he concentrated on development only for MB NanoSD, called Weather34 MB-SMART.
+This WeeWX version of the template is actively developed by Ian Millard and Jerry Dietrich.

 This version requires WeeWX version 3.9.2 or later software.
 WeeWX is available at http://weewx.com